Narnia: The Magician's Nephew: Casting

-Casting notices for young actors to appear in a first installment were released in early 2025, with news outlets suggesting that the number of roles being cast for pointed to an adaptation of either The Magician's Nephew or The Silver Chair.
+Open casting calls for a young boy and young girl to star in the film were quietly released in January 2025.
 In March 2025, Charli XCX was in talks to join the film, while Daniel Craig had been offered a role.
-In early April, it was reported that Meryl Streep was in talks to voice Aslan.
+In early April 2025, it was reported that Meryl Streep was in talks to voice Aslan, though the casting was not confirmed until the following year.
 Later that month, Emma Mackey was cast as the White Witch over Margaret Qualley and Charli.
-In May, Carey Mulligan was cast as Mabel Kirke.
+In May 2025, Carey Mulligan was cast as Flora Kirke.
+In July 2025, David McKenna, Beatrice Campbell and Tom Bonington joined the cast.
+In September 2025, Denise Gough joined the cast.
+In October, Craig's casting was confirmed and Ava Jager joined the cast.
+In February 2026, Susan Wokoma, Gerard Monaco, James Murray, and Samantha Spiro were revealed as a part of the cast.
+In May 2026, it was revealed that Ciarán Hinds and Kobna Holdbrook-Smith had rounded out the cast.

 Filming

-Principal photography began on August 11, 2025, in London and Shepperton Studios, with Seamus McGarvey serving as the cinematographer.
+Principal photography began on August 11, 2025, with location filming around Bank Station and The Royal Exchange in London and set filming at Shepperton Studios, with Seamus McGarvey serving as the cinematographer.
 Further scenes were shot in the Castlefield area of Manchester the same month.
+By October 1, with location shooting complete, studio filming at Shepperton and Longcross Studios was expected to continue to December 2025.
+Filming wrapped on January 31, 2026.
+According to Deadline Hollywood, a cast member sustained an injury during filming which caused a production delay of six weeks.

 Post-production

-Mark Ronson and Andrew Wyatt co-composed the film's score, after having previously collaborated with Gerwig on Barbie.
+In October 2025, it was reported that Mark Ronson and Andrew Wyatt were co-composing the film's score, after having previously collaborated with Gerwig on Barbie.